GideonOB/Gun-Violence-Project/README.md

 This project analyzes U.S. gun violence incident data alongside county/county-equivalent Census socioeconomic data to better understand where incidents are concentrated, how incident rates change over time, and how population-adjusted firearm incident rates relate to county-level poverty.

-The analysis began as a classroom final project and is being developed into a broader independent research project focused on firearm violence analytics, socioeconomic context, geographic concentration, and reproducible public-safety data reporting.
+The analysis began as a classroom final project and is currently presented as a recruiter-facing portfolio project.
+It may later serve as the foundation for a broader research and dashboard project focused on firearm violence analytics, socioeconomic context, geographic concentration, and reproducible public-safety data reporting.

 The project uses R and Quarto to clean, join, analyze, visualize, and report the data in a transparent and reproducible format.